federicobetti99/Conjugate-Gradient/README.md

-PARALLEL AND HIGH PERFORMANCE COMPUTING - PROJECT
+## PARALLEL AND HIGH PERFORMANCE COMPUTING - PROJECT

 This repository contains the Conjugate Gradient implementation with MPI Interface and CUDA kernels.

-The given example is a 5-points stencil for the
-2D Laplace problem.
-The matrix is in sparse format.

-The matrix format is [Matrix Market format (.mtx extension)](https://sparse.tamu.edu/).
-You can use other matrices there or create your own.
+The project is carried out in the context of the MATH-454 Parallel and High Performance Computing course at EPFL.

+### Repository Description
+* code - Contains the implementations
+* report - Contains the report

+### Authors
+- Federico Betti